craignicol/cosmosdb-presentation/slides.md

 ## New C♯ SDK

-@fa[cloud-upload-alt fa-5x] The new SDK has just been released earlier this year.
+@fa[cloud-upload-alt fa-5x north-west] The new SDK has just been released earlier this year.
 I haven't had a chance to use it fully yet, but there's a lot less ceremony in the client setup.

 ---